CraneWing/recipbox/README.md

 * simple_form for efficient form creation
 * Carrierwave and rmagick for user uploads of personal avatars and recipe images
 * Devise for quick setup of user registation, login and logout

+Custom fonts are Kaushanscript from Font Squirrel for the headings and Arimo, a Google hosted font, for the text.
+Cooking icons came from flaticon.com and were designed by Agata Kuczminska.
+I converted them to a font with Font Squirrel's generator.

+Random images that appear in the jumbotron heading and recipe images are from All-free-download, morgueFile, and FreeImages.com.